-Proposals 1, 2, 3 and 5, the election of directors, the advisory vote to approve Coca-Cola Consolidated's named executive officer compensation in fiscal 2022, the advisory vote on the frequency of future advisory votes to approve Coca-Cola Consolidated's named executive officer compensation and the approval of the amendment to Coca-Cola Consolidated's Restated Certificate of Incorporation to limit the personal liability of certain senior officers of Coca-Cola Consolidated as permitted by recent amendments to the DGCL, respectively, are "non-routine" matters.
+Proposals 1 and 3, the election of directors and the stockholder proposal requesting an annual public report on Coca-Cola Consolidated's efforts to prevent harassment and discrimination in the workplace, respectively, are "non-routine" matters.
 Consequently, without your voting instructions, the organization that holds your shares cannot vote your shares on these proposals.
-Proposal 4, the ratification of the appointment of PricewaterhouseCoopers LLP to serve as Coca-Cola Consolidated's independent registered public accounting firm for fiscal 2023, is considered a "routine" matter.
+Proposal 2, the ratification of the appointment of

+PricewaterhouseCoopers LLP to serve as Coca-Cola Consolidated's independent registered public accounting firm for fiscal 2024, is considered a "routine" matter.